 Juniors can get a head start by writing draft essays over the summer!

 These essays can then be tweaked, updated and used once the college/university application has actually been made available (times of availability differ from school to school).

-Below are a few of the application questions used in 2013-14.
+Below are a few of the application questions used in the past.

 Remember, essays can change from year-to-year, but this will help in getting some ideas/essays started as you prepare to apply to college!

-We are pleased to share the 2015-2016 Essay Prompts with you.
+We are pleased to share these 2015-2016 Essay Prompts with you.
 New language appears in italics:

 1. Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.